vertig0ne/pallindrome-game/README.md

 Starting the application should be just as simple as `npm start` If you would like to enable basic data persistance please use the envrionment variable `PERSIST_DATA` and set it to `true`

-There is also a few tests setup to ensure the application works as to be desired. `npm test` should verify this
+There is also a few tests setup to ensure the application works as to be desired `npm test` should verify this

 ## Usage